 #4 The Wolf Man (1941)

 Now, things are starting to get really good.
-Unlike Dracula or The Mummy who were purely evil, The Wolf Man is an innocent civilian that has an uncontrollable monster living inside of him and you couldn’t ask for a better actor to play both the werewolf and the victim than Lon Chaney Jr. This is a character that’s very menacing but at the same time we feel so much sympathy for him.
+Unlike Dracula or The Mummy who were purely evil, The Wolf Man is an innocent civilian that has an uncontrollable monster living inside of him.
+You couldn’t ask for a better actor to play both the werewolf and the victim than Lon Chaney Jr. This is a character that’s very menacing, but at the same time we feel so much sympathy for him.
 All the characters are great, the emotional levels are high, there are plenty memorable lines of dialog and you really just want a good outcome for this pore soul.
-The film does lack a cool transformation and a good shot of the full moon but it makes up for that with its chilling atmosphere, foggy streets, foreboding cemeteries, forests and the music is awesome.
+The film does lack a cool transformation, as well as a good shot of the full moon, but it makes up for that with its chilling atmosphere, foggy streets, foreboding cemeteries, forests and the music is awesome.
 This film also features one of my favorite moments from any of the classic Universal monster movies, and it’s when our lead has a chilling nightmare, which leads into a spooky montage featuring nightmarish imagery.
-The Wolf Man is a first rate classic and highly recommendable.
+The Wolf Man is a first-rate Horror classic and highly recommendable.

 #3 The Bride of Frankenstein (1935)

 This movie is often regarded as one of the greatest movie sequels of all time and stands on its own as a classic, perhaps even more so then the first film.
 There’s no denial there, this really is a sequel that totally out dose the original.
 Despite what the title may lead you to think, the actual bride (played fairly well by Elsa Lanchester) doesn’t come tile the very end of the film and is only seen for a few minutes, yet she still has a big fan base.
-Well, it doesn’t matter because the main attraction of this film is the actual Frankenstein monster.
+Well, it doesn’t matter, because the main attraction of this film is the actual Frankenstein monster.
 Boris Karloff is back in the role and turning on a far more effective and emotional performance.
 The creature can now talk and it exposes both his monstrous side and a rather tragic and sympathetic side.
-There’s a pivotal moment ware it makes friends with a blind man who brings out a good side to the creature, it might just be the most touching moment between man and monster to be viewed on screen.
-There’s also an awesome new evil doctor, a terrific score, some very impressive special effects and some genuine chills.
-This is one old monster movie that has aged remarkably well, check it out if you haven’t seen it.
+There’s a pivotal moment in which the monster makes friends with a blind man who brings out a good side to the creature.
+It might just be the most touching moment between man and monster to be viewed on screen.
+There’s also an awesome new evil doctor, a terrific score, some very impressive special effects, and some genuine chills.
+This is one old monster movie that has aged remarkably well, so I say check it out if you haven’t seen it.

 #2 The Creature from the Black Lagoon (1954)

-Of cores I’m a huge fan of 50’s sci-fi films, so naturally “The Creature from the Black Lagoon” stands as one of my favorites.
+Of cores I’m a huge fan of 50’s sci-fi films, so naturally “The Creature from the Black Lagoon” stands as one of my personal favorites.
 The cast is great, in that campy and traditional kind of way.
-The creature (or Gill Man) on land is played by Ben Chapman but the real star is Richard O' Brown who played the creature under water.
-Not only did he Incorporate some very unearthly swimming movies to the creature but also while warring that heavy monster costume and holding his breath between takes (because he couldn’t get breathing equipment under that costume).
-In others words, this guy deserves a firkin metal because that’s very impressive.
-The creepy swamp scenery is great and the underwater cinematography is brilliant, it might be the most innovative camera work for its time.
+The creature (or Gill Man) on land is played by Ben Chapman, but the real star is Richard O' Brown who played the creature under water.
+Not only did he Incorporate some very unearthly swimming moves to the creature, but also while warring that heavy monster costume and holding his breath between takes (because he couldn’t get breathing equipment under that costume).
+In others words, this guy deserves a freaking metal, because that’s very impressive.
+The creepy swamp scenery is great and the underwater cinematography is brilliant.
+It might be the most innovative camera work for its time.
 The buildup is equally strong, the characters are good and the payoff is exactly what you’d expect.
 This is a fun, fun monster movie that to date hasn’t been remade (not including the creature seen in “The Monster Squad”).

 #1 The Invisible Man (1933)

 Anyone who decides to sit down and watch “The Invisible Man” is in for a really fun time.
-The visual effects are amazing, the tension is great and its hands down the funniest of all the classic monster movies.
-Of all the talented actors who’ve brought these classic monsters to life, no one excites me as much as Claude Rains in the roll of the Invisible Man (the same actor who played The Phantom of the Opera).
-Not only is his voice perfect but his personality is outstanding, he perfectly balances the line between being intimidating and hilarious.
-Just like The Wolf Man and Frankenstein’s monster he’s both sympathetic and ruthless, always an awesome combination.
+The visual effects are amazing, the tension is great, and its hands down the funniest of the classic monster movies.
+For my money, of all the talented actors who’ve brought these classic monsters to life, no one excites me as much as Claude Rains in the roll of the Invisible Man (the same talent who played The Phantom of the Opera).
+Not only is his voice perfect, but his personality is outstanding.
+He perfectly balances the line between being intimidating and hilarious.
+Just like The Wolf Man and Frankenstein’s monster, he’s both sympathetic and ruthless, which is always an awesome combination.
 This film is just great entertainment, complete with plenty of thrills, laughs and the unforgettable screen debut of Claude Rains.
 Personally, it’s the most recommendable of all of the classic Universal monster movies, and one of my all-time favorite horror films.